scottgal/mostlylucidweb/Mostlylucid/Markdown/usingpollyforretries.md

 # Introduction
 [Polly](https://www.pollydocs.org/) is a critical part of any .NET developer's toolkit.
 It is a library that allows you to define policies for handling exceptions and retries in your application.
 In this article, we will explore how to *I* use Polly to handle retries in this application.
 <!--category-- Polly,ASP.NET,C# -->
 <datetime class="hidden">2024-09-15T02:20</datetime>

 [TOC]
 # Polly
-So while Polly does retries really well it's not all it can do, it's really a toolkit for adding resilience to your applications.
+While Polly does retries really well it's not all it can do, it's really a toolkit for adding resilience to your applications.
 Both making calls to outside services and internally.

 * Retry: Try again if something fails.
 This can be useful when the problem is temporary and might go away.
 * Circuit Breaker: Stop trying if something is broken or busy.
 This can benefit you by avoiding wasting time and making things worse.
 It can also support the system to recover.